blainesolomon/Turtles/README.md

 # Turtles

-This project lets you to search all the GIFs on Giphy.
+Search all the GIFs on Giphy — the best way to search, share, and discover GIFs on the Internet!

 • Universal app, works on iPhone and iPad